hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 > A key limitation of **SeqIO.to_dict()** is that all attributes etc. of SeqRecords are held in RAM.
 This can slow calculations for files containing large numbers of entries.

-- An alternative **SeqIO.index()** which returns a dictionay-like object  where not all SeqRecords are in memory.
-Rather they are called into memory on demand as required.
-I suspect that for computers with SSD **SeqIO.index()** will be close to **SeqIO.to_dict()** in terms of speed.
+- An alternative is **SeqIO.index()** which returns a dictionay-like object  where not all SeqRecords are in memory.
+Rather they are called into memory on demand as required. *I suspect where SSDs are used, **SeqIO.index()** is close to **SeqIO.to_dict()** in terms of speed.*
 - A limitation of SeqIO.index() is that handles to files cannot be used, only filenames (below).
-However, bgz compressed files can be used (see [indexing compressed files 5.4.4](http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc62))
+However, if compressed files are required, bgz file format is tolerated (see [indexing compressed files 5.4.4](http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc62))

 ```pythonhelp
 Help on function index in module Bio.SeqIO: